Selma, Ala. Daily Photo

 Selma was once home to the largest flying field in the U.S. This Air Force plane greets visitors who enter the Craig Airport and Industrial ...

-• Cirrus in the Sky (Skywatch Friday)
+• Sky Blue (Skywatch Friday)

 Feedjit